Implementation Plan: Kingston Waterfront Brownfield Opportunity Area Step 3: Management Structure

-Client: City of Kingston and NY State Department of State
+Clients: City of Kingston and NYS Dept of State

 Team: Perkins+Will with SCAPE / Landscape Architecture, Jones Lang LaSalle, URS Corporation, and Watts Architecture & Engineering